letsgolob3/Udacity-Capstone/README.md

 | *save_model*| Model serialization|
 | *load_model*| Model deserialization|

+The application was custom developed using the plotly-dash packages.
+Initially, the layout was built and an initial callback that changed the image based on a dropdown component was created.
+That same callback logic was then used once the model was deserialized within the application, so the image was then changed based on the model prediction.
+The sentiment was then added to a graph within the application, and positive and negative sentiment were color-coded in green and red, respectively.

 # Metrics
 Due to the imbalance of emotions in the dataset (joy=34%, sadness=29%, anger=14%, fear=12%, love=8%, and surprise=4%), the precision and recall were calculated.
 Here, there was not a need to optimize precision nor recall, so the f1 score was also calculated.  f1 score accounts for more extreme values.
 Accuracy alone would not provide a holistic view of the model performance.
-A possible next step would be to use over-sampling techniques with the SMOTE package for underreprented categories (fear, love, and surprise).

 # Data Exploration Summary
-For detailed analysis and results, go to the eda.html file or run the eda.ipynb/eda.py files.
+For detailed analysis and data visualizations, go to the eda.html file or run the eda.ipynb/eda.py files.

 # Implementation

 ## Model selection
-Support vector machines (SVM) were used since the are useful for text categorization for the following reasons [Joachims, Thorsten: Text Categorization with Support Vector Machines: Learning with Many Relevant Features](https://www.cs.cornell.edu/people/tj/publications/joachims_98a.pdf):
+Support vector machines (SVM) were used since they are useful for text categorization for the following reasons [Joachims, Thorsten: Text Categorization with Support Vector Machines: Learning with Many Relevant Features](https://www.cs.cornell.edu/people/tj/publications/joachims_98a.pdf):
 - SVMs can handle high dimensional input space.
 The TFIDFVectorizer generates a large amount of features from the text data
 - SVMs are well suited to handle problems that use sparse matrices.
 The TFIDFVectorizer generates a sparse matrix from the text data.
 	- SVM determines the best decision boundary between vectors.
 We can convert text into vector representations and apply the algorithm to text classificaton problems

+## Hyperparameter tuning
+SVM models use a hyperplane to split the parameter space for each classification target.
+The kernel, C, and gamma parameters were tuned here, and more information about SVM hyperparameter tuning can be seen [here](https://towardsdatascience.com/hyperparameter-tuning-for-support-vector-machines-c-and-gamma-parameters-6a5097416167).
+The C parameter controls the tradeoff between a smooth decision boundary and classifying training points correctly.
+Large C values will result in getting all training points classified correctly while small C values will result in a smoother boundary.
+The hyperparameter space for the C parameter was defined over 4 orders of magnitude to cover both large and small C values.
+The gamma parameter defines how much influence a single training example has.
+A higher gamma can result in an intricate decision boundary since points close to the boundary are weighted more heavily.
+Finally, the hyperplane can be defined with a linear relatinship or non-linear (polynomial, sigmoid, etc).
+Linear and non-linear kernels were incorporated into the hyperparameter tuning space.

 ## Module import complication
 When running the application and importing functions from the emotions_model.py file, the entire emotions_model.py file was run at the time of import.
 After some [research](https://www.pythonmorsels.com/importing-module-runs-code/), I had discovered